vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 The draft resolution about the ' Swadeshi movement * did not contain the words * even at a sacrifice.'
 Mr.
-Gokhale later explained that this omission was * unin- tentional ' and we readily accept his word but the effect of this omission was that the very soul of the resolution was taken out.
+Gokhale later explained that this omission was * unin###tentional ' and we readily accept his word but the effect of this omission was that the very soul of the resolution was taken out.